niki-ito/activism-through-storytelling-with-code/README.md

 - Take part in Asian Community events.
 - Practice using the audio recording device.
 - Schedule meetings with subjects to record conversations.

+Week 3:
+- Continue to develop a visual style for the Narrative.
+- Record first conversation.
+- Organize audio recording and start editing.
+- Start to wireframe the Visual Narrative website.
+- Schedule other meetings to record more conversations.